-SCHOOL Eino arts
+L

 SCHOOL Fine arts

 ACADEMIC UNIT Fine Arts and Art Sciences

 LEVEL OF STUDIES bachelor

 COURSE CODE ТЕП813 SEMESTER 7

-COURSE TITLE Illustration-p ooster design
+COURSE TITLE Illustration-p oster design

-if credits are awarded for separate componed laboratory exercises, etc. If the credits are course, give the weekly teaching how WEEKLY TEACHING HO JRS CREDITS
+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits CREDITS TEACHING HOURS

 3 3

 Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE general background, Specialise d general kno owledge
+COURSE TYPE general background, special background, specialised general knowledge, skills development d general kn owledge

-special background, specialised

-general knowledge, skills

-development

-PREREQUISITE COURSES:-
+PREREQUISITE COURSES: -

-LANGUAGE OF INSTRUCTION greek
+LANGUAGE OF INSTRUCTION and EXAMINATIONS:

-and EXAMINATIONS: -

-IS THE COURSE OFFERED TO yes
+IS THE COURSE OFFERED TO ERASMUS STUDENTS

-ERASMUS STUDENTS

 COURSE WEBSITE (URL) -